Stephanvs/hypr/docs/clireference.md

 ### Branch resolution

-When creating a new worktree, `hyprwt` automatically:
+When creating a new worktree, `hypr` automatically:

 1. Fetches the latest branches from your remote
 2. Checks if the branch exists locally - if so, uses it